PurdueAF/purdue-af/docs/source/guide-mc-gen.rst

 Step 0: Create your gridpack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Step 1 : LHE → GEN → SIM
+Step 1 : LHE → GEN-SIM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this step, we will generate a dataset in ``GEN-SIM`` format.